Spousal Support First-Class Representation in Family Law

 These factors can include:

-• Expenses needed for the supported party to obtain education or training that would enable the person to gain employment and become self-supporting
+• Expenses for the supported party to obtain education or training to become self-supporting

 Read More Read Less